googleapis/cloud-trace-nodejs/README.md

         GCLOUD_PROJECT=particular-future-12345 node myapp.js

-2. You will need to provide service account credentials to your application.
-The recommended way is via [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).
-These can be provisioned by executing the following command:
+2. You need to provide service account credentials to your application.
+The recommended way is via [Application Default Credentials][app-default-credentials].

-        gcloud beta auth application-default login
+  1. [Create a new JSON service account key][service-account].
+  2. Copy the key somewhere your application can access it.
+Be sure not to expose the key publicly.
+  3. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the full path to the key.
+The debug agent will automatically look for this environment variable.

+3. Alternatively, if you are running your application on a machine where your are using the [`gcloud` command line tools][gcloud-sdk], and are logged using `gcloud beta auth application-default login`, you already have sufficient credentials, and a service account key is not required.

 ## Viewing your traces